expanded access

-Terns believes the best way for patients to access investigational products is through participation in a clinical trial.
-To find out more about participating in a clinical trial, please visit www.clinicaltrials.gov.
+Terns believes the best way for people to access investigational products is through participation in a clinical trial.
+You can find out more about participating in a clinical trial at clinicaltrials.gov.

-However, in certain cases in which a patient does not qualify for a clinical trial, a patient may seek “expanded access” (also known as “compassionate use”) to gain access to investigational products outside the clinical trial setting and prior to regulatory approval.
+However, in certain cases in which a person does not qualify for a clinical trial, a person may seek “expanded access” (also known as “compassionate use”) to gain access to investigational products outside the clinical trial setting and prior to regulatory approval.

-• When reviewing expanded access requests for investigational products outside of a clinical trial, Terns will consider granting access only if all of the following criteria are met:
+When reviewing expanded access requests for investigational products outside of a clinical trial, Terns will consider granting access only if all the following criteria are met:

-• The patient has a serious or life-threatening condition with no available satisfactory alternative therapy.
+• The person has a serious or life-threatening condition with no available satisfactory alternative therapy.

 • Documented failure to meet eligibility criteria for any applicable ongoing clinical trials, or inability to participate in any ongoing clinical trials.

-• The patient has a disease for which there is sufficient evidence of a potential benefit from use of the investigational medicine and the benefit outweighs the collective potential risks for the patient and the risks are not unreasonable in the context of the disease to be treated.
+• The person has a disease for which there is sufficient evidence of a potential benefit from use of the investigational medicine and the potential benefit outweighs the collective potential risks for the person and the risks are not unreasonable in the context of the disease to be treated.

 • The expanded access will not interfere with the company’s ability to complete clinical trials in a timely fashion; nor will it otherwise delay the overall development program to support registration of the product.